Lecturer in Reproductive Biology

 Current lab members

-Gina Blake (Wellcome Trust 4-year PhD programme in Developmental Mechanisms)
+Gina Blake (PhD student, Wellcome Trust 4-year PhD Programme in Developmental Mechanisms)

 Prof Anne Ferguson-Smith (Dept Genetics, University of Cambridge)

-Prof Bill Colledge (Dept PDN, University of Cambridge)
+Prof William Colledge (Dept PDN, University of Cambridge)

 Prof Dino Giussani (Dept PDN, University of Cambridge)